James S. Allen: Emissary to Philippines

 Philippines President Manuel Quezon preparing for an April 1937 radio broadcast.
 Allen was instrumental in gaining the release of jailed Philippine communist leaders through Quezón.

 At the behest of the Communist International (Comintern), Allen was sent to Manila, the capital of the Philippines, then an American protectorate, on two missions in an attempt to end sectarian squabbling and to achieve unity between the Philippine Communist Party (not to be confused with the later Communist Party of the Philippines) and the rival Socialist Party of the Philippines (SPP).
 In accord with the strategy of the popular front, the Comintern then sought to build broad alliances against the rising tide of fascism and was therefore interested in minimizing conflict between communists and socialists.

 The first of Allen's trips to the Philippines came in 1936.
-Allen's mission was that of convincing Crisanto Evangelista, the General Secretary of the CPP, and his jailed comrades to accept a conditional pardon from Philippine President Manuel Quezon and to gain their freedom so they could lead the fight against Japanese militarism.
+Allen's mission was to convince Crisanto Evangelista, the General Secretary of the CPP, and his jailed comrades to accept a conditional pardon from Philippine President Manuel Quezon and to gain their freedom so they could lead the fight against Japanese militarism.
 Allen then spoke personally with Quezón and convinced him of the urgent need for Philippine unity in the face of the Japanese Empire's expansionism in the region.
 Allen was successful, and Evangelista and the other imprisoned communist leaders were released on December 31, 1936.

 Allen returned to the Philippines in September 1938.
 His new mission was to expand the conditional pardons that had been granted to Evangelista and his associates to the full restoration of civil rights so that they could mobilize radical Philippine workers against fascism by public meetings and mass demonstrations.